MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-R-models-content.md

 ### Containerized deployment

 With this architecture, all R scripts run within [Docker](https://www.docker.com/) containers.
-This ensures that the scripts run in a consistent environment, with the same R version and packages versions, every time.
+Using containers ensures that the scripts run in a consistent environment, with the same R version and packages versions, every time.
 Separate Docker images are used for the scheduler and worker containers, because each has a different set of R package dependencies.

 Azure Container Instances provides a serverless environment to run the scheduler container.
 The scheduler container runs an R script that triggers the individual scoring jobs running on an Azure Batch cluster.